Gomantak Maratha Samaj: Kalavantin/ Kulambini

-The Kalavant women (sometimes called as Narikin) as a custom became mistresses of Brahmin men who paid a huge sum of money to her mother.
-A few Devadasis also started practicing prostitution for Upper class Elites in later ages, for living.
-According to B.D.
+The Kalavant women (sometimes called as Narikin) as a custom became mistresses of Brahmin men who paid a huge sum of money to her mother.According to B.D.
 Satoskar They did not practice Prostitution, rather they chose monogamy.
 It were the Bhavin who did so and was thus called "Naikinn".

 Chedvaan, Chede, Bandi, Farjand

 They were not always connected to the temple but with the Brahmin landlords (Bhatkars), at whose residences they performed all types of household work.